wardencam360/wardencam_manual/faq.rst

 | You can also watch our `demo video`_
 .. _demo video: https://www.youtube.com/watch?v=nAHzzx8oges

-Why did my sign in fail?
+Why did my Google sign-in fail?
 ++++++++++++++++++
-| If you failed to sign in with an existing account, make sure the username and password are correct and the account is not protected by google 2-step verification.
+| If you failed to sign-in with an existing Google account, make sure the username and password are correct and the account is not protected by Google 2-step verification.
 | If using a public network, make sure the settings "secure port" option is used.
-| You may also create a new google account dedicated for surveillance use.
+| You may also create a new Google account dedicated for surveillance use.

 How to start recording?
 +++++++++++++++++++++++
 | Enable 24/7 recording in settings.
-Click Dropbox or Google Drive icon on the main screen.
+Click the Dropbox or Google Drive icon on the main screen.
 Authorize WardenCam to create a folder "apps\wardencam".
 | Link the same cloud account on both the camera and the viewer.
 | All 24/7 video log and motion event recordings will be uploaded to this folder.

-How to improve image quality / FPS?
+How can I improve image quality / FPS (Frames Per Second)?
 +++++++++++++++++++++++++++++++++++
 | There are a few options in camera settings to improve image quality and frame rate.
 * Use a higher image resolution